learnk8s/learnk8s.io/src/terraformAks/content.md

 Using Azure Kubernetes Service (AKS) instead of creating your cluster is convenient if you are a small team and don't want to spend time monitoring and maintaining Kubernetes control planes.

-_Why worrying about scaling APIs, managing databases, provisioning compute resources, and offering a five nines reliability when you can outsource all of it to Azure._
+_Why worrying about scaling APIs, managing databases, provisioning compute resources, and offering five-nines reliability when you can outsource all of it to Azure._

 For free — yes, **Azure doesn't charge you a penny for the master nodes in Azure Kubernetes Service (AKS).**

 But while you can create a cluster with few clicks in the Azure portal, it usually a better idea to keep the configuration for your cluster under source control.

-If you accidentally delete your cluster, or decide to provision a copy in another region, you can replicate the exact same configuration.
+If you accidentally delete your cluster or decide to provision a copy in another region, you can replicate the same configuration.

 And if you're working as part of a team, source control gives you peace of mind.

-You know exactly why changes occurred and who made them.
+You know precisely why changes occurred and who made them.

 ## Managing infrastructure as code